ncatlab/nlab-content/pages/7/1/6/6/16617/content.md

 ## Idea

 One can ask whether a nonlinear map between locally convex topological vector spaces is smooth according to various definitions.
-The definition due to Michal, developed by Bastiani, is a very general notion.
+The definition due to Michal, developed by [[Andree Ehresmann|Bastiani]], is a very general such notion.

 ## Definition